-- Written confirmation of availability (signed by the proposed team member) for the expected duration of the project of to produce the deliverable(s) - Detailed CV indicating qualifications, previous experience as well as letters of reference (references must be contactable). - Certified copies of qualifications.
+- Written confirmation of availability (signed by the proposed team member) for the expected duration of the project of to produce the deliverable(s) as indicated in Annexure B. - Detailed CV indicating qualifications, previous experience as well as letters of reference (references must be contactable). - Copies of certified qualifications.